Understanding Our Judicial Metrics

 Further reading: Cost of Discretion, a report by Scrutinize, the Zimroth Center at NYU School of Law, and QSIDE Institute.

-Public Discpline
+Public Discipline

 What it is: A record of public disciplinary actions, including admonitions and censures, issued by the New York State Commission on Judicial Conduct against a judge.